 Warwick Oakman hosted a dinner to bring us together, they are high class antique & antiquity dealers from Freemantle, WA who have been restoring their very expansive early colonial building for the past twelve years.
 Mark Howard (left), Barbara and Les Lauder (right).
 The following day we met again and had the most detailed tour of their works and furnishings, which I have to admit was breathtakingly divine.
 For privacy’s sake I’ll hold back on details – rest assured we all got on like a house on fire.
 Their shops are here to view and do spend the time to dig deep into their web offerings.

 We were very excited to be handed this commission.
 The partnering with the gallery and foundation executives, the numerous processes required to create the medal pushed everyone to excel and then the unique packaging designed by us and produced by the gallery has exceeded everyone’s expectations – nice!

 First thing Sunday we hit the road for two days in and around Brunswick Heads, northern NSW – freaky really.

 End of school holidays, needing some massage, long walks and snooping shops . . . new restaurants and we meet an old (creative) acquaintance of Barbara’s, Jo and her Wil of (William White Industries) and www.theclassicfamily.com.au

 + Louise at <re sould> who is a friend of Scott Redford via Bet & Janelle Watson

 + The great black West London gent at the Greek restaurant ‘fatbellyKaf’ in Brunswick Heads

 + best kept secret shop, Gabrielle’s Closet on the way home in Murwwillumbah

-Blogroll and jeweller to the lost - commisions and jeweller to the lost - sculpture and malcolm enright bespoke, blogging, collections, exhibition, fashion, recycling, sculpture - public art, the good things 12:02 pm
+Blogroll and jeweller to the lost - commisions and jeweller to the lost - retail range and jeweller to the lost - sculpture bespoke, blogging, found photography, research, sculpture - public art, the good things 12:02 pm